• Skip to primary navigation

 3. Grated Cheese: A sprinkle of grated Parmesan, cheddar, or Gruyère can melt into the soup, enhancing its richness.

-4. Dollop of Cream: A swirl of heavy cream or a dollop of sour cream can add a creamy and luxurious touch.
+4. Dollop of Cream: A swirl of heavy or sour cream can add a creamy and luxurious touch.

-5. Chopped Nuts: Depending on the type of soup, crushed nuts like almonds or peanuts can offer a unique texture and flavor.
+5. Chopped Nuts: Crushed nuts like almonds or peanuts can offer a unique texture and flavor depending on the type of soup.

 6. Citrus Zest: A pinch of lemon or lime zest can provide a zesty and refreshing contrast.

-7. Crumbled Bacon: For a savory element, crumbled bacon is a classic choice.
+7. Crumbled Bacon: Crumbled bacon is a classic choice for a savory element.

 8. Sliced Scallions: Thinly sliced scallions add a mild oniony flavor and a vibrant green hue.